kharper2/kidney-allocation-fairness-/COMPOSITE_FAIRNESS.md

 ## What to Include in Paper

 ### Methods Section (Add paragraph)
-> "As an extension, we also implemented multi-dimensional fairness by constructing composite groups (e.g., 'Black_Low', 'White_Middle') that represent combinations of ethnicity and socioeconomic status.
+> "As an extension, we also implemented multi-dimensional fairness by constructing composite groups (e.g., 'Black_<50', 'White_>250') that represent combinations of ethnicity and distance to treatment center.
 This allows the fairness mechanism to balance across intersectional identities."

 ### Results Section (Add subsection)
-> "Multi-dimensional fairness results: When balancing across Ethnicity×SES combinations, we observed [findings].
+> "Multi-dimensional fairness results: When balancing across Ethnicity×Distance combinations, we observed [findings].
 Compared to single-dimension fairness, multi-dimensional constraints [trade-offs]."

 ### Team Contributions
 > "Extension: Multi-dimensional fairness mechanism implementation and analysis (Kathryn/whoever does this)"